sahilhr1011/Sigma-demo/README.md

 # Sigma-demo
-This is a demo for learning the use of Git &amp; Github
+This is a demo for learning the use of Git &amp; Github.